DavidVargasxyz/davidvargasxyz.github.io/content/linux/AutoFS.md

 - Always visible to users
 - Can exist with an indirect share under one parent directory
 - Accessing a directory containing many direct mount points mounts all shares.
-- Each direct map entry places a separate share entry to /etc/mtab
+- Each direct map entry places a separate share entry to */etc/mtab*
-  - /etc/mtab maintains a list of all mounted file systems whether they are local or remote.
+  - */etc/mtab* maintains a list of all mounted file systems whether they are local or remote.
-  - Updated whenever a local file system, removable file system, or aq network share is mounted or unmounted.
+  - Updated whenever a local file system, removable file system, or a network share is mounted or unmounted.

 ### Indirect Map